twigphp/Twig/doc/templates.rst

 Named arguments are supported everywhere you can pass arguments: functions, filters, tests, macros, and dot operator arguments.

-.. versionadded:: 3.15

-    Named arguments for macros and dot operator arguments were added in Twig 3.15.

 .. code-block:: twig

     {% for i in range(low: 1, high: 10, step: 2) %}